Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Table of contents

-One of managers' and supervisors' most critical responsibilities is to guide their teams to success but when we call it performance management, most still think of annual reviews which is not the entire truth.
-Performance management is an ongoing and ever-evolving process including setting clear expectations, providing regular feedback and cultivating growth.
+One of managers' and supervisors' most critical responsibilities is to guide their teams to success.
+However, when we call it performance management, most still think of annual reviews—which doesn't reflect the whole picture.

 Leadership Styles and Performance Management

-What is the Role of a Manager in Performance Management?
+The Strategic Role and Skills of a Manager in Performance Management

 Purpose of Performance Management For Managers